mmakaay/home-assistant-configs/doc/D.E. Moccamaster/Modification/README.md

 For use case 1, it would be best when the power plug was already on, so using the switch on the machine would turn it on right away, without having to fumble with an app to turn on the power plug as well.
-Not to hard.
+Not too hard.
 A basic "if somebody walks into the kitchen, turn on the power plug" would do.
 However, this would not work for use case 2.